Skin Lifting from Waxing | The Complete Guide

 Can Waxing Rip Your Skin?

-As we just mentioned, skin lifting from waxing, also known as a wax burn, occurs when wax grips both your hairs and your skin upon application, and lifts/burns it as a result.
+As we mentioned, skin lifting from waxing occurs when wax grips both the hair and skin upon application, which then lifts/burns it as a result.

-This can be considered a form of ‘ripping’ or ‘tearing’, but is usually referred to as just lifting, since the skin is only burned and not actually ripped off.
+This can be considered a form of ‘ripping’ or ‘tearing’, but is usually referred to as just lifting since the skin is only burned and not actually ripped off.
 Don’t worry - even if it looks like your eyebrow wax skin is ripped off, it’s not!
-It’s just burned, and can be soothed and healed quickly.
-So can waxing rip your skin?
-In a way, yes, but that’s not usually the term used.
+It’s just burned and can be soothed and healed quickly.

 Using the Wrong Wax for Your Client’s Skin Type